-The undergoing of balloon angioplasty, including atherectomy, laser treatment or stent insertion on the advice of a consultant cardiologist to the Left Main Stem or two or more main coronary arteries to correct narrowing or blockages.
+The undergoing of balloon angioplasty, including atherectomy, laser treatment or stent insertion on the advice of a consultant cardiologist to two or more main coronary arteries to correct narrowing or blockages.

-The main coronary arteries for this purpose are defined as Right Coronary Artery, Left Anterior Descending and Circumflex.
+The main coronary arteries for this purpose are defined as Right Coronary Artery, Left Main Stem, Left Anterior Descending and Circumflex.
 Angiographic evidence will be required.
 Two coronary angioplasty procedures performed in different arteries at different times is covered.